dwarvesf/playbook/engineering/incident-management.md

 ### Reporting the problem

+In crisis communication, the best immediate action to take for critical problems is to do frequent reporting to the team and related stakeholders.
+This is to make sure everyone that needs to know, especially the business and customer, understand what is happening and to avoid issues in transparency when exploring the problem.

 Once we have an idea of what the problem is, we need to report this incident in a way that the information is self-contained and sufficient.
 The following data must be collected before an incident is fully classified and prioritized:

 - Submitter Source (monitoring alert or alternate source)